 Pursuant to Chapter 53 of Title 49, United States Code Section 5307, the FTA is required to conduct a review at least every three years for recipients of Urbanized Area Formula Grant funds.
 The Triennial Review examines grantee performance and adherence to current FTA requirements and policies such as financial management, technical capacity award and program management, DBE, procurement, and facility and safety programs.
-The last triennial was completed in June 2018 and resulted in no findings.
-The 2022 FTA Triennial Review will take place June 2022.
+The last triennial was completed in January 2023 and all findings were addressed and closed.